code-pushup/cli/packages/plugin-typescript/README.md

 3. Add this plugin to the `plugins` array in your Code PushUp CLI config file (e.g. `code-pushup.config.ts`).

-Define the ts config file used to compile your codebase.
-Based on those compiler options the plugin will generate audits.
+By default, a root `tsconfig.json` is used to compile your codebase.
+Based on those compiler options, the plugin will generate audits.

 ```ts
 import typescriptPlugin from '@code-pushup/typescript-plugin';